 Call a Lawyer for Help

 If you have reason to believe that the other parent is acting manipulatively and affecting your relationship with your child, you may have legal recourse.
-We encourage you to speak with our Yonkers family lawyer at The King Law Firm With our help, you may be able to put a stop to the alienation.
+We encourage you to speak with our Yonkers family lawyer at Family First Legal Group With our help, you may be able to put a stop to the alienation.

 Reach out to us at (914) 752-5333, or contact us online by clicking here.